 To design and test our product, we had one-week sprints.
-We followed a scrum methodology — every sprint, we would prototype and test our Minimum Viable Product, and constantly iterate on the design based on user test feedback.
+We followed a scrum methodology — every sprint, we would design, prototype and test a Minimum Viable Product, then iterate on the design based on user test feedback.

 Throughout this, we also additionally created user journey frameworks, prepared weekly presentation decks, presented to cohort members and industry, iterated on our brand identity, designed marketing materials, and developed the actual implementation and functionality of the app.
 To read about our process in more detail, check out our blog.

 Here, I created a mock of our one-page landing page.
-This was a prototype, so it was a scrollable JPG image created for an iPad display for people to scroll, outside our meditation room.
-The purpose of the landing page was to educate and heighten awareness around HAVEN, so the content was mainly informative.
+The prototype was a scrollable JPG image, created for a specific iPad display outside our meditation room.

 We wanted our landing page to incorporate the same brand identity as our mobile app, so I included the faded circles and bubbles to not only tie in the coloured lights of the HAVEN experience, and also emulate a soft, fun and accessible atmosphere to draw people in.

 To engage our users before and after the meditation experience, we created a mobile app for users, primarily to act as a booking system to book the physical meditation room.

 In collaboration with our primary UX designer, I created our mobile UI mockups.
 I took his bare-bone no-styling wireframes, spiced it up with styles and spacing, and incorporated our brand elements.